Flu Vaccination Information

 - Stay home from school, work and all meetings or appointments until your symptoms subside and you have been without a fever for 24-hours (without taking fever-reducing medications).
 This can take from 3-5 days or longer depending on the individual case.

-- Consider over-the-counter medications to help relieve symptoms such as discomfort from body aches, cough or other symptoms you may be experiencing.
+- Consider over-the-counter medications such as acetaminophen (Tylenol) or ibuprofen to help relieve symptoms such as discomfort from body aches, cough or other symptoms you may be experiencing.

 - Anti-viral medications such as Tamilflu are not recommended for otherwise healthy people with the flu.